davidvandusen/the-lighthouse-keeper/2017-04-28 Log - The Pirates At Bay.md

 ## Battle: Pirates!

-- Experience for defeated enemies: 675 (divided by 6 adventurers, ~115 each)
-- Experience for saving pirate abductee: 25 each
-- Spoils: 3 scimitars, 2 light crossbows, 15 crossbow bolts, studded leather armor
-- Gold: none

 A battle ensues with those three pirates, another two that came running back from further down the alley, and the pirate captain.
 After killing the pirate captain as well as three of his crew, the tiefling diffuses the tension and invites one of the pirates into the tavern for a beer and a chat.
 The other pirate is left sleeping in the alley.